 Here at BikeRadar we love riding bikes and we want you to, too.
-Cycling is such a simple and rewarding experience, and a tremendously useful activity.
-Besides being amazingly fun, if you want an activity that helps you get fit, makes commuting cheaper and easier or simply lets you get out and enjoy the great outdoors, cycling delivers.
+Besides being fun, if you want an activity that helps you get fit, makes commuting cheaper and easier or simply lets you get out and enjoy the great outdoors, cycling delivers.

 If you haven't ridden a bike recently — perhaps even since you were a child — get out there and give it a go.
-It's one of life's great pleasures: the breeze running through your hair, the speed as you sail along with everything under your control.
-Not only will it help to keep you active and fit, it'll make you healthier, happier and possibly richer too if you use your bike instead of your car frequently.
+It's one of life's great pleasures!
+Not only will it help keep you fit and active, it'll make you healthier, happier and possibly richer too (if you use your bike instead of your car more frequently).

 Take a look at our full list of 30 reasons to take up cycling here.